actor-framework/actor-framework/manual/TypeInspection.rst

 Working with 3rd party libraries usually rules out adding free functions for existing classes, because the namespace belongs to a another project.
 Hence, CAF also allows specializing ``inspector_access`` instead.
-This requires writing more boilerplate code and allows customizing every step of the inspection process.
+This requires writing more boilerplate code but allows customizing every step of the inspection process.

 The full interface of ``inspector_access`` looks as follows: